thinkshout/feeding-texas/get-involved/index.md

 featured_statistic:
   stat: 300 million lbs
   key: Of food distributed to over 3 million Texans in 2011
 intro: We can ensure that hard-working Texans have the fuel they need to succeed and move forward, but only if we work together!
-Stay engaged with our [statewide email list](/news/sign-up/), follow us on [Facebook](https://www.facebook.com/feedingtexas/) and [Twitter](https://twitter.com/FeedingTexas), then put your talents to work with one of the volunteer opportunities below.
+Stay engaged with our [email list](/news/sign-up/), follow us on [Facebook](https://www.facebook.com/feedingtexas/) and [Twitter](https://twitter.com/FeedingTexas), then put your talents to work with one of the volunteer opportunities below.
 calls_to_action:
   - 1
   - 2